fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 * Provide headings where needed and follow order
 * If a heading is not provided in the design, provide a visually hidden one for screen reader users
 * Don’t skip headings (use CSS to make the right heading look different if necessary)

-* A heading creates the expectation that content will follow
+A heading creates the expectation that content will follow.
+Do not use heading elements unless they introduce a section of content.
+If your card (for example) only has a heading element, don't use a heading.
+It should just be big text.

 ## Hiding to aid accessibility